 Insufficient hygiene increases the risk of boils.
 Dirt and bacteria remain on the skin and are thus more likely to penetrate the skin and cause infection.
 Boils are more common with excessive sweating and in some diseases, such as diabetes.
 Overweight people are also more likely to get a boil, because they have more skin folds.
 A boil is contagious.

 A boil begins as a red bump that feels painful, burning or throbbing.
 Within a few days, the bump becomes hard and acquires a yellow head.
-Touching the boil lightly does already hurt.
+Lightly touching the boil does already hurt.
 Boils can arise at any place on the body where hair grows.
 They are mainly found in the armpit or groin, on the buttocks, in the neck, face or nose and are one to two centimeters in size.
 Several hair follicles can be inflamed simultaneously.
 This is called a carbuncle.

 The diagnosis of boil is made on the basis of the medical history, the story of the patient and the symptoms.
 Sometimes, a little pus is removed for examination.
 So can be determined which bacterium caused the infection and the appropriate medication can be prescribed.